-A: At the Lenora's Ballroom location, there is a lot of free street parking available.
+At our SE Studio location, there is a lot of free street parking available.
 The US Bank lot, and the lot at 7th and Washington can also be used after hours.

 A: Our students range from 5 to 94!
 Everyone is welcome.